The Database Imaginary: Memory_Archive_Database v 4.0

 The Unreliable Archivist by Janet Cohen, Keith Frank, and Jon Ippolito was commissioned by the Walker Art Center in Minneapolis as both a parasitic archive of the pioneering artist Web site äda’web, and a metacommentary on the act by the Walker for archiving such a remarkable and vibrant collective project.8 The Unreliable Archivist, like any good archivist, creates metadata about äda’web.
 In the case of Cohen et al., it just happens to be a little, shall we say, idiosyncratic.
 The value of a data standard like the Categories for the Description of Works of Art is its precision–at least for experts.9 It allows the user to make minute differentiations between objects.
 It allows for the discovery of specific known objects from vast databases.
 What it is not so good at is making connections or finding things one doesn’t know about.
 Think of the difference between searching for an eighteenth-century portrait in oil on wood [CDWA] and searching for something that has “ambiguous language,” “enigmatic images,” and “preposterous style” [UA].

 When I first saw The Unreliable Archivist, I took it to be homage to the wonderful, breathtaking excesses of äda’web and those who created it.
 I also took it to be a parody, a tongue-in-cheek commentary on the butchery that archiving–mothballing–such a dynamic institution as äda’web could entail.
-I still think conclusions are true, but my concern has changed.
+I still think these conclusions are true, but my concern has changed.
 Rather than worrying about how unreliable the archivist is, perhaps we should map mainstream institutional collections according to these categories and values.
 What would happen?
 It is possible to imagine a future in which everything is archived–from our credit data to our memories, from world events to passionate encounters.
 How, then, do we create systems that allow each of us to be an unreliable archivist?
 To allow each of us to create the preposterous, the enigmatic?
 No matter how intelligent archiving agents are in the future, they will be poor substitutes if they cannot represent an individual, idiosyncratic, and imaginative point of view.

 Technologies to the People(R)